kevgo/cucumber-sort/README.md

 <a type="workspace/existing-file-with-content">

-This creates file named **.cucumber-sort-order**, which defines the expected step order.
+This creates file named **cucumber-sort.json**, which defines the expected step order.
 Currently, it looks like this:

 ```sh
 # UNKNOWN STEPS